 Final accounts of an organisation are prepared from the ledger balances.
 Each of the ledger accounts should be posted to any of the income statements (viz.
-Trading A/c or Profit & Loss A/c) of the Balance Sheet depending on its nature.
+Manufacturing A/c, Trading A/c or Profit & Loss A/c) or the Balance Sheet depending on its nature.